Colorectal cancer: Radiation therapy

-While a combination of radiation and chemotherapy may be useful for rectal cancer, for some people requiring treatment, chemoradiotherapy can increase acute treatment-related toxicity and has not been shown to improve survival rates compared to radiotherapy alone, although it is associated with less local recurrence.
+While a combination of radiation and chemotherapy may be useful for rectal cancer, for some people requiring treatment, chemoradiotherapy can increase acute treatment-related toxicity and has not been shown to improve survival rates compared to radiotherapy alone.
+It is associated with less local recurrence.
 For squamous cell carcinoma of the anal canal, chemoradiation therapy (CRT) with 5-FU and mitomycin C is preferred over radiation alone, offering improved survival outcomes but with increased risks of acute hematological toxicity.

 The use of radiotherapy in colon cancer is not routine due to the sensitivity of the bowels to radiation.
 Radiation therapy's side effects (and occurrence rates) include acute (27%) and late (17%) dermatological toxicities, acute (14%) and late (27%) gastrointestinal toxicities, and late pelvic radiation disease (1-10%), e.g., irreversible lumbosacral plexopathy.

 As with chemotherapy, radiotherapy can be used as a neoadjuvant for clinical stages T3 and T4 for rectal cancer.
-This results in downsizing or downstaging of the tumour, preparing it for surgical resection, and also decreases local recurrence rates.
+This results in downsizing or downstaging of the tumor, preparing it for surgical resection, and also decreases local recurrence rates.
 For locally advanced rectal cancer, neoadjuvant chemoradiotherapy has become the standard treatment.
 Additionally, when surgery is not possible, radiation therapy has been suggested to be an effective treatment against CRC pulmonary metastases, which develop in 10–15% of people with CRC.

 Immunotherapy

 Immunotherapy with immune checkpoint inhibitors is useful for a type of colorectal cancer with mismatch repair deficiency and microsatellite instability.
-Pembrolizumab is approved for advanced CRC tumours that are MMR deficient.
+Pembrolizumab is approved for advanced CRC tumors that are MMR deficient.
 Most people who do improve, however, still worsen after months or years.

 On the other hand, in a prospective phase 2 study published in June 2022 in The New England Journal of Medicine, 12 patients with Deficient Mismatch Repair (dMMR) stage II or III rectal adenocarcinoma were administered single-agent dostarlimab, an anti–PD-1 monoclonal antibody, every three weeks for six months.
 After a median follow-up of 12 months (range, 6 to 25 months), all 12 patients had a complete clinical response with no evidence of tumor on MRI, 18F-fluorodeoxyglucose–positron-emission tomography, endoscopic evaluation, digital rectal examination, or biopsy.
-Moreover, no patient in the trial needed chemoradiotherapy or surgery, and no patient reported adverse events of grade 3 or higher.
+Moreover, no patient in the trial needed chemoradiotherapy or surgery, and no patient reported grade 3 or higher adverse events.
 However, although the results of this study are promising, the study is small and has uncertainties about long-term outcomes.